akvorado/akvorado/console/data/docs/03-usage.md

 after a successful request.
 It should be noted than using ports or addresses prevent the use of aggregated data and are therefore slower.

+## Fake exporter service

+The fake exporter service simulates a NetFlow exporter as well as a simple SNMP agent.

 ## Other commands

-`akvorado version` displays the version.
+- `akvorado version` displays the version.